AdriannaWebb/Python_Crash_Course_Exercises/Chapter_3/lists.md

 motorcycles.remove('ducati')
 print(motorcycles)
 ```
-Similar to the `pop()` method, you can use the remove method to work with the value that's being removed from a list but assigning the list element you want to remove to a variable and then calling the variable in between the remove method parentheses instead of the actual list element value.
+Similar to the `pop()` method, you can use the `.remove()` method to work with the value that's being removed from a list but assigning the list element you want to remove to a variable and then calling the variable in between the remove method parentheses instead of the actual list element value.
 ```
 motorcycles = ['honda', 'yamaha', 'suzuki', 'ducati'] print(motorcycles)